codepo8/developer-advocacy-handbook/what-is-developer-advocacy.md

 write about how you build the thing -- and voilà -- you\'ve got half an article or presentation already finished.

-As a developer advocate it is very important that you have experience as a developer.
+As a developer advocate it is important that you have experience as a developer.
 The more projects the better.
 For example working in an agency is different to working for local government or a large multi-national company.
 Your job will be to make your company\'s